-A service equity analysis is required when service changes trigger IndyGo's Major Service Change policy.
+A service equity analysis is required when service changes trigger IndyGo's Major Service Change policy; these October 2021 emergency changes meet or exceed thresholds established by the Major Service Change policy.
 Equity analyses are intended to evaluate the impacts of significant policy changes upon minority and low-income populations relative to non-minority and non-low-income populations pursuant to Title VI of the 1964 Civil Rights Act and federal guidance.
-Any changes that do not provide similar benefits to minority or low-income populations, as defined by IndyGo's established Title VI policy, 1 are considered a disparate impact (DI) or disproportionate burden (DB), respectively.
-2
+Any changes that do not provide similar benefits to minority or low-income populations, as defined by IndyGo's established Title VI policy, are considered a disparate impact (DI) or disproportionate burden (DB), respectively.